OpenAgentsInc/arcade/README.md

 Consult the [Expo docs](https://docs.expo.dev/) for more details on environment setup, running on device or emulator, and building your own version via EAS.

-To learn the basics of React Native, see the [RN+Lightning wallet workshop](https://arcadelabs.co/articles/intro-to-react-native) from this author.
+To learn the basics of React Native, see this author's [React Native Lightning wallet workshop](https://arcadelabs.co/articles/intro-to-react-native).